Section 58 of the Constitution Act, 1867: Legislative history

+The proposal for the term "superintendent", considered a "humble designation" in place of "lieutenant governor", appears to have come from the British Colonial Secretary, Lord Carnarvon, who favoured a strong central government.
+The term "superintendant" was used for the elected heads of the provincial councils in the original quasi-federation of New Zealand, which Macdonald had referred to in the debates on the provincial constitutions in the Parliament of the Province of Canada in 1866.
+However, the British North American delegates to the Lond Conference rejected the proposal, and "lieutenant governor" was restored in the draft.

 Purpose and interpretation

 The role of the Lieutenant Governors is to represent the monarch of Canada at the provincial level.
 They are the formal head of the provincial executive, and also part of the provincial legislature.
 Under the principles of responsible government, they exercise those powers on the advice of the elected member of the legislative assembly who has the support of a majority in the assembly.
 The Lieutenant Governors rarely act independently.

 When they do so, they exercise the reserve powers of the Crown in a non-partisan way.
 For instance, it is the duty of the Lieutenant Governor to ensure that there is a government which has majority support in the Assembly.